habedi/PracticalMachineLearning/README.md

 * [Faiss](https://github.com/facebookresearch/faiss): Faiss is a C++ library with Python wrappers for fast vector similarity search and clustering
 * [MLX](https://github.com/ml-explore/mlx): MLX is an array framework for machine learning on Apple silicon system on a chip processors from Apple
 * [Vega & Vega-Lite](https://vega.github.io/): Vega and Vega-Lite are two libraries for creating interactive data visualizations.
 Vega gives more control to users, while Vega-Lite is more high-level and easier to use
+* [DSPy](https://github.com/stanfordnlp/dspy): "DSPy is a framework for algorithmically optimizing LM prompts and weights, especially when LMs are used one or more times within a pipeline." -- text in DSPy's GitHub repo

 ## Recommended